7 Fun Things to Do at Yaquina Head Outstanding Natural Area

 5. Try out the hiking trails

 Yaquina Head Outstanding Natural Area has several excellent hiking trails, none of which are very long or strenuous.
 If you do them all, it will be about 3.5 miles of hiking.
-You can also drive to many of the areas where the hiking trails lead, so do as much or as little hiking as you want.
+You can also drive to many of the places where the trails lead, so do as much or as little hiking as you want.

 Irises bloom next to the Salal Hill Trail in spring

-Lighthouse Trail: Instead of driving out to Yaquina Head Lighthouse, you can park at the Interpretive Center and follow the short trail (about 0.4 miles roundtrip) along the coast that leads to the western tip of the headland.
+Lighthouse Trail: Instead of driving out to Yaquina Head Lighthouse, you can park at the Interpretive Center and follow the short trail (about 0.4 miles round-trip) along the coast that leads to the western tip of the headland.
 From here, you can admire the lighthouse and take the stairs down to Cobble Beach.
 This trail is a great place to spot seals on the rocks around Cobble Beach from above.

 Communications Hill Trail: Like the Salal Hill Trail, the 0.8-mile out-and-back hike up Communications Hill is great for anyone looking for expansive beach views.
 Start at the Interpretive Center and take the gravel road up the hill.
 You’ll see Moolack Beach to the north and the beaches of Newport to the south.
-This trail has more trees along the way than the Salal Hill Trail so the views are not as consistent.
+This trail has more trees along the way than the Salal Hill Trail, so the views are not as consistent.

-Quarry Cove Trail: A short and sweet trail (about 0.5 miles roundtrip) leads down to Quarry Cove on the south side of Yaquina Head.
+Quarry Cove Trail: A short and sweet trail (about 0.5 miles round-trip) leads down to Quarry Cove on the south side of Yaquina Head.
 If you visit at low tide, you can find some tidepools amongst the rocks at the end of this trail.
 Looking south, there are great views of Agate Beach.
 Keep an eye out for seals on the rocks and out in the water.
 The cove was once the site of a basalt quarry and is one of the best places at Yaquina Head to admire its remarkable geology.

 Quarry Cove